Ex-Goldman Sachs banker gets 10 year sentence in 1MDB fraud

-NEW YORK (AP) — A former Goldman Sachs banker was sentenced Thursday to 10 years in prison for his role in looting a Malaysian development fund to pay for billions of dollars in bribes and kickbacks that were used to finance lavish parties, a superyacht, premium real estate and even the 2013 film “The Wolf of Wall Street.”
+NEW YORK (AP) — A former Goldman Sachs banker was sentenced Thursday to 10 years in prison for his role in looting a Malaysian development fund of billions of dollars used to finance lavish parties, a superyacht, premium real estate and even the 2013 film “The Wolf of Wall Street.”

 Roger Ng was convicted last April by a U.S. District Court jury in Brooklyn, but he continues to deny charges that he conspired to launder money and violated two anti-bribery laws.

-Prosecutors said Ng and his co-conspirators helped the Malaysian fund, known as 1MDB, raise $6.5 billion through bond sales — only to siphon more than two-thirds of it for bribes and to enrich themselves.
+Prosecutors said Ng and his co-conspirators helped the Malaysian fund, known as 1MDB, raise $6.5 billion through bond sales — only to participate in a scheme that siphoned off more than two-thirds of the money, some of which went to pay bribes and kickbacks.

+Reading from a prepared statement, Ng pleaded for mercy from U.S. District Judge Margo Brodie.

+“I don’t want to live in resentment,” he said.
+“I want to redeem myself.”

+The judge admonished Ng: “The only explanation for your conduct is greed.”

 Ng had hoped that he would avoid prison time and be allowed to return to Malaysia, where he faces a separate prosecution.
-His lawyers had argued that incarceration would worsen his “serious mental health condition.”
+His lawyers argued that incarceration would worsen his “serious mental health condition.”

 Ng was extradited to the United States in 2019 after spending six months in custody in Malaysia.
 He has been under house arrest for the past four years.

-Federal prosecutors had asked U.S. District Judge Margo Brodie for a 15-year sentence.
+Federal prosecutors had asked Brodie for a 15-year sentence.

 His lawyers acknowledged the looting was “perhaps the single largest heist in the history of the world.”
 But they failed to convince the jury that Ng was the fall guy for two other people charged in the $4.5 billion scheme.